-One of the most important skills you can develop when you are running an event is good customer service, not just on the day but also in the planning stage.
+Once of the most important skills you can develop when you are running an event is good customer service, not just on the day but in the planning and lead up to an event stage.
 Developing this skill is essential but it isn’t always easy to understand the different types of customer service requirements and how this can really affect the overall event.

-You also have sponsors and event partners who require a different approach, they have commited to be a sponsors or partner of the event and want to feel they can get the most out of it for the money they are spending on it.
-They also need to be able to have someone to contact who can give them all the required information in time for them to organise their own requirements.
+You also have sponsors and event partners who require a different approach, they are financially invested in this event and want to feel they can get the most out of it for the money they are spending on the event.
+They also need to be able to have someone to contact who can give them all the required information in time for them to organise their own requirements for the event.

 Building up good relationships with suppliers and venues is also very important and customer service plays a factor in this to.
 You will probably be spending a lot of time talking to them on the lead up to the event and can build a good relationship, but you also need to make sure you comply with the deadlines and requirements they set out ahead of time and keeping them informed of changes as they happen can help give them a bit more time to prepare.